folksgl/challenger/.github/CONTRIBUTING.md

 * First things first, clone the Challenger repository or branch you wish to work on.
 * Set up googletest.
 This includes compiling the project.
 Directions for that can be found in the googletest project.
 * Once googletest is installed, set the GTEST_DIR var in the makefile.
 By default this is set to $(HOME)/googletest.
+* **The most important step by far** is to understand the code that is already in place.
+Attempting to develop and add new features without understanding the codebase will likely result in adding code that will only introduce bugs to your development branch.

 A propperly set up development environment will be able to do the following **without error or warning**:
   - [x] make